moontails/blog/index.md

----
-blog: greetings traveller! 👋 this is an attempt to get consistent with writing.
+greetings traveller! 👋
+this is an attempt to get intentional about writing.
----